dgs700/angular-custom-element/README.md

 Polymer and X-Tags are both great projects and have been invaluable for introducing the web development community to the upcoming [Web Components](http://www.w3.org/wiki/WebComponents/) standards.
 At the core, the Custom Elements API is exactly the same.
 But unlike the Polymer Framework, this module only provides Custom Element integration because Custom Elements are the only standard that can be safely polyfilled across current browsers (including IE 9+) in a manner acceptable for production level code in terms of performance and risk.
 Polymer also uses Shadow DOM, `<template>` tags, and HTML Imports, all of which really need to be part of browser native code to function correctly, and all versions of IE through 11 are especially problematic.
 X-Tags, on the other hand, also focuses soley on creation of Custom Elements and is safe for production code across all browsers.
 But custom elements by themselves, don't really offer much.
 You still need something that provides application framework features and tools such as XHR, data-binding, module loading, etc. X-Tags is standalone.
 It can be integrated with frameworks, but requires a lot of boilerplate code that web app developers are not familiar with.

 AngularCustomElement hides all the boilerplate for Custom Element generation and AngularJS integration.
 AngularJS has all the web app framework conveniences that X-Tags lacks including data-binding, and the 2kb Custom Element polyfill is safe for *production* use across browsers.
 There is no reason why any AngularJS UI component directive shouldn't be Custom Element based at this point.
 Getting comfortable with the Custom Element API will offer much greater shelf life for components created today.
 When AngularJS 2.0 arrives this will be the default.

+#### What about :unresolved?

+The `:unresolved` pseudo class is part of the Custom Element specification.
+When implemented, it matches any custom tag in the page markup that hasn't yet been upgraded to a registered custom element- presumably because the code that registers the element has yet to execute.
+The purpose is to hide any FOUC (flash of unstyled content) similar to the purpose of the `ngCloak` decorator directive.
+In cases where your custom tag resides in Angular templates `ngCloak` is sufficient to prevent FOUC.
+But for custom tags present in the initial markup browsers would add the `:unresolved` pseudo class which you can map to a CSS rule.

+CSS pseudo class application is performed by the browsers' native code, not JavaScript.
+Because of this it is typically not possible to polyfill CSS behavior in either a complete or performant way for browsers that do not support it yet.
+The Custom Element polyfill bundled with this module was chosen because it is very small(~2kb), fast and does not include gobs of unneeded code.
+It also does not try to shiv `:unresolved` behavior.
+As a work around you can include an `.unresolved` class on your custom tag markup, `<custom-tag class="unresolved">`, and the provider will automatically remove the class if it exists when the attached callback is invoked.

+#### Do I have to use the included polyfill?

+No, the build script and distribution directory have minified versions with and without the polyfill.
+You can use Polymer's platform.js instead if you want to play with shadow DOM and HTML imports.
+Just keep in mind that platform.js is not suitable for use in production code compatible with current browsers.

 ## License and Copyright